cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ##### Backtrack

 Enabling this feature allows us to define a backtrack window in hours upto which one can do a point in time recovery in case of any failure.
 Number of hours of backtrack define the additional charges that we levied for the database.

 ##### Enhanced Monitoring

-Enabling enhanced monioring allows to define the granularity / time frequency at which AWS will monitoring the databse for different mertics like performance, active sessions, CPU utilization, storage used etc for reporting.
+Enabling enhanced monitoring allows to define the granularity / time frequency at which AWS will monitoring the database for different metrics like performance, active sessions, CPU utilization, storage used etc for reporting.

-#### Step 9 : Configure Advance Settings - Log Exports and Maintenance
+#### Step 9: Configure Advance Settings - Log Exports and Maintenance

 (see @fig:aws-aurora-advconfig-5)